*Get 5% off your order with my code ANYASREVIEWS *

-The Icon All Year shoe is the updated version of their original All Year shoe.
+The Icon All Year is a simple everyday barefoot shoe for men and women.
+The classic chukka design made with high quality leather lends itself to being dressed up, making this an excellent choice for someone wanting to wear barefoot shoes to the office.
 The new Icon has a rubber wall sole (same as in their winter boots) and a higher quality leather.
 Some other new features include thicker laces, metal eyelets, a padded collar, and a pull-tab at the back.

 Most of the Icon shoes come in a smooth nubuck leather, but there is also a shiny black leather and 2 canvas options (black and brown).
-Besides those external changes, the new Belenka shoes fit exactly the same as the originals.
+Besides those external changes, the new Belenka shoes fit exactly the same as the original Belenka shoes, so if you’ve been a fan you should expect the same fit.

 My cognac Icon shoes are made of brushed nubuck, and it is very soft and sturdy.
 On the leather versions the interior is lined with a natural leather, making these great shoes to wear barefoot.
 The shoe feels thick without being stiff and I anticipate it will hold its shape well as opposed to stretching out.